goudreinette/ccu-nds-workshop/tutorials-complete/8-playing-sounds/readme.md

 # 8. Playing sounds

-Learn to use the `maxmod` library to play sounds.
+Learn how to convert audio files to the correct format and play them.